 The purpose of this Application is to seek amendment of Schedule 18 - Processing Aids, of the Australia New Zealand Food Standards Code (the Code) to include the food enzyme aqualysin 1 protease (EC 3.4.21.111) (aqualysin 1) from Bacillus subtilis, containing a protease gene from Thermus aquaticus.
-The intended use of aqualysin 1 is as a processing aid in the manufacture of bakery products.
-Through limited hydrolysis of peptide bonds, proteases can enhance the functional baking properties of the proteins, such as gluten, that influence the elasticity and plasticity of dough.
+The intended use and purpose of aqualysin 1 is as a processing aid in the manufacture of bakery products to influence the elasticity and plasticity of dough.